newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/hvac-insurance-surety-bond.md

 ### Other Common Types of Business Insurance

-- **Workers' Compensation Insurance:** Find a `workers' comp insurance|workers-comp` plan if you have employees.
+- **Workers' compensation insurance:** Find a `workers' comp insurance|workers-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation
-- **Motor Vehicle Insurance:** If your company will own or use any vehicles, consider purchasing motor vehicle insurance
+- **Motor vehicle insurance:** If your company will own or use any vehicles, consider purchasing motor vehicle insurance

 > **Once completed, you will have:**
 >